Huiying-Luo/MP19-TYTN-ServiceDiscovery/README.md

 > **Download the Code**
 1. Download ZIP in this page
 2. Unzip the file and get the folder named "MP19-TYTN-ServiceDiscovery-master"
+> **Open the Project**
+1. Open "Android Studio"
+2. Select "Open an existing Android Studio Project"
-3. Open the folder in Android Studio
+3. Select the  "MP19-TYTN-ServiceDiscovery-master" folder
 > **Run on the Emulator**
 >
 *To run your app on the emulator you need to first create an Android Virtual Device (AVD).
 If you have not create the Pixel 2 AVD before, please follow the first step, otherwise, skip it.*